The best areas to stay in Bangkok for backpackers are:

 Bangkok Street Food Guide.

-There you have it, our recommendations to your answer of where to stay in Bangkok as a backpacker.
-If you’re planning to stay in Bangkok, make sure to check out our food app called TopTravelFoods.
 This app will help you find the best food in Thailand, instead of only recommending good restaurants at popular destinations.
 This way, you won’t miss out on legendary restaurants and you can enjoy the local Thai cuisine to the fullest.
 The app is available for both iOS and Android and is completely free.
 If you're on a desktop, you can start searching for more food in Bangkok or many other cities such as Pattaya, Chiang Mai, Koh Larn, Ayutthaya, Kanchanaburi and Sukhothai.

 Like what you read?
 Rate Article